 What are some aspects of the process?

-- Study: RCIA sessions are held weekly (Oct – Apr).
+- Study: OCIA sessions are held weekly (Sept – Apr).

 - Worship: The expectation is that the candidate attends Sunday Mass.

 - Prayer: Through participation in Sunday Mass, retreats, personal devotions.